foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 - Fix token effect icons not appearing
 - Fix spell slots not being updatable on the sheet
 - Fix item create dialogs not working on sheets
+- Fix some errors with dropping items to sheets
+- Fix deflector shields not applying to TL

 # v0.25.3